daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /ADDING_SERVICES.md

 ## Postgres:

 Running a separetly container:
 `docker-compose run --rm database psql -U postgres -h database`

+In the previous example the flag -h is used to specify the hostname to connect to.